realA10001986/Time-Circuits-Display/README.md

 On the TCD, no special configuration is required for BTTFN.

-On the other prop, such as CircuitSetup's [Flux Capacitor](https://circuitsetup.us/product/flux-capacitor-light-sound-pcb/), [SID](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/), the [Dash Gauges](https://circuitsetup.us/product/delorean-time-machine-dash-gauge-control-board/), the [VSR](https://vsr.out-a-ti.me) or the [Futaba Remote Control kit](https://circuitsetup.us/product/futaba-remote-stanley-display-wireless-control-kit/?v=7d0db380a5b9), the TCD's hostname must be entered into the *Hostname or IP address of TCD* field on the Setup page in their Config Portal - that's all.
+On the other prop, such as CircuitSetup's [Flux Capacitor](https://circuitsetup.us/product/flux-capacitor-light-sound-pcb/), [SID](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/), the [Dash Gauges](https://circuitsetup.us/product/delorean-time-machine-dash-gauge-control-board/), the [VSR](https://vsr.out-a-ti.me) or the [Futaba Remote Control kit](https://circuitsetup.us/product/futaba-remote-stanley-display-wireless-control-kit/?v=7d0db380a5b9), the TCD's hostname (usually _timecircuits_) must be entered into the *Hostname or IP address of TCD* field on the Setup page in their Config Portal - that's all.

 To see which BTTFN clients are currently known to the TCD, either check at the Config Portal's main page or enter the keypad menu and select "BTTFN CLIENTS",